TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Line-of-sight analysis

-The SuprimeCam imager provides a field of view of approximately 30$^\prime$ on a side, which is subtantially larger than what is needed for the analysis presented in \S\ref{sec:kextmeas}.
-We therefore used only a 4$^\prime \times 4^\prime$ section centred on the lens system to generate the galaxy catalogs.
-The catalogs were produced by running {\tt SExtractor} \citep{bertin96} in dual-image mode, using the deep $r$-band data as the detection image and the $i$-band image as the measurement image.
+The SuprimeCam imager provides a field of view of approximately 30$^\prime$ on a side, which is substantially larger than what is needed for the analysis presented in Sect.\ref{sec:kextmeas}.
+We therefore used only a 4$^\prime \times 4^\prime$ section centred on the lens system to generate the galaxy catalogues.
+The catalogues were produced by running {\tt SExtractor} \citep{bertin96} in dual-image mode, using the deep $r$-band data as the detection image and the $i$-band image as the measurement image.
 The photometric zeropoints were determined by comparing the instrumental magnitudes of stars in the field to the magnitudes measured by SDSS for those stars.